4GeeksAcademy/javascript-events-tutorial-exercises/exercises/05-the-load-event/README.md

 ## 📝 Instructions:

-1. Create a function called `loadListener` that listens to the `load` event and alerts the string "loading finished..." when called.
+1. Create a function called `loadListener` that listens to the `load` event and triggers an alert with the string "Loading finished..." when called.

 ## 💡 Hints: